IndisputableMonolith.Constants.AlphaPrecision

 scope and limits

-- Does not compute numerical values beyond the seed and two corrections.
+- Does not compute explicit numerical values of alpha beyond the seed and corrections.